Darul Islam rebellion: Beginning of rebellion

 When Indonesia regained independence from the Dutch in 1949, Kartosuwirjo refused to disband his militia.
 He proclaimed the establishment of the Islamic State of Indonesia on 7 August 1949, and named himself as its imam.
 His group was supported by many Indonesians, including Daud Beureueh, the governor of Aceh, who would become the vice imam of the group in 1955.
 (Beureueh surrendered to the government in 1957.)
 Elements of the Indonesian Army deserted and joined Darul Islam.

-Kartosuwirjo also forged an alliance with Raymond Westerling, a former officer in the Royal Netherlands East Indies Army who was leading a rebellion, known as the Legion of Ratu Adil (APRA), against the Indonesian government.
+Kartosuwirjo also forged an alliance with Raymond Westerling, a former officer in the Royal Netherlands East Indies Army who was leading a rebellion, known as the Legion of the Just Ruler (APRA), against the Indonesian government.
 APRA was quickly defeated by the Indonesian Army in the army's stronghold at Bandung, and Westerling fled to Singapore in 1950.
 Former APRA soldiers who refused to surrender to the government joined Darul Islam.

 In 1952, Kahar Muzzakar, a former presidential guard of Sukarno, deserted and led a rebellion in Central and South Sulawesi.
 He initially wanted to create his own militant group, but instead joined Darul Islam in 1953.
 Darul Islam was also supported by other rebel groups that opposed the central government, like Permesta and PRRI.

 Members of Darul Islam had tried several times to assassinate Sukarno.
 On 9 March 1960, a Mig-17 of the Indonesian Air Force, flown by flight lieutenant Daniel "Tiger" Maukar, attempted to assassinate Sukarno by firing a 23×115mm round on Merdeka Palace.
 However, Sukarno was not in the palace at the time.
 Maukar flew his plane to Garut, where he was going to be picked up by another Darul Islam member, but the army captured him before he could escape.
 Maukar was tried and sentenced to death.
 Sukarno personally pardoned him and commuted his sentence to life in prison.

+Military Operations by Indonesia

+Operation Pagar Betis

+Operation Pagar Betis was a military operation aiming to eliminate most of Darul Islam forces, blockade and destroyed the suspected Darul Islam regions, and cut off their supplies with "Pagar Betis Tactics".
+The beginning of this operation infiltrated the Darul Islam regions.
+But they realized the need of some support of civilians and Nasution decided to help the civilians in their social activity like farming, harvest, and building some towers to spying the Darul Islam forces.
+With this efforts the civilians finally helping the Indonesian forces and participated into this operations.
+Finally in 1962 after many of their forces were eliminated, lack of supplies, and the successful blockade by Indonesian forces.
+Kartosoewirjo deciding to surrender and ended his rebellion.